llealgt/Reinforcement-Learning/function_approximation/p1_navigation/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and in order to solve the solve the problem, the agent needs to have an average of 13(or more) in 100 consecutive episodes.
+It was expected to do it in 1800 episodes, my agent did it in 494 episodes.

 ### Getting Started